-The following management's discussion and analysis ("MD&A") is intended to supplement and complement the consolidated financial statements and accompanying notes of Intrepid Metals Corp. (the "Company" or "Intrepid") for the year ended December 31, 2024.
+The following management's discussion and analysis ("MD&A") is intended to supplement and complement the consolidated financial statements and accompanying notes of Intrepid Metals Corp. (the "Company" or "Intrepid") for the three month period ended March 31, 2025.

 All dollar figures presented are expressed in Canadian dollars unless otherwise noted.
 Financial statements and summary information derived therefrom are prepared in accordance with International Financial Reporting Standards ("IFRS").